Unisolver: PDE-Conditional Transformers Towards Universal Neural PDE Solvers

-\paragraph{Setups} Proposed by PDEformer \cite{ye2024pdeformer}, this benchmark contains 3 million high-quality 1D time-dependent PDE samples with varied equation symbols, coefficients, forces, and boundary conditions for pre-training, with periodic and Robin boundary conditions each comprising half of the dataset.
-The input for the pre-training task consists of all the PDE components, and the output is the full space-time field.
-Similar to PDEformer, we utilize an adapted version of Poly-INR \cite{singh2023polyinr} to decode the PDE solution from the features extracted by Unisolver.
-After pre-training, the pre-trained model is evaluated using Burgers equation and Advection equation from PDEBench\cite{takamoto2022pdebench}, where the PDE coefficients fall within the distribution of the pre-training data.
-Concretely, we recorded the results for zero-shot on Burgers and Advection, and finetuning on the these two dataset after 100 epochs.
+\paragraph{Setups} This benchmark contains three million high-quality 1D time-dependent PDE samples with varying equation formulations, coefficients, force terms and boundary conditions.
+We perform joint training on this extensive dataset, where the input for the training task includes all relevant PDE components, and the output records full space-time fields.
+After training, the model is evaluated across multiple test settings as depicted in Figure~\ref{fig:pdeformer_examples}, including in-distribution test as well as zero-shot generalization on Burgers and Advection equations from PDEBench~\cite{takamoto2022pdebench}, which is another \emph{unseen} dataset.

-\paragraph{Results} Table \ref{tab:pdeformer} presents that the pre-training performance of Unisolver is significantly better than that of PDEformer-L on both periodic and Robin boundary conditions, which indicates that our design of incorporating PDE conditions is more effective than the computational graph utilized by PDEformer in modeling complex distributions.
-Additionally, UniSolver achieves better performance in zero-shot evaluations on downstream tasks, with an average improvement of 27.1\% over PDEformer-L. Furthermore, fine-tuning on downstream tasks yields even more pronounced improvements for Unisolver (average 59.3\%), highlighting its larger model capacity despite relatively fewer parameters.
+\paragraph{Results} The results in Table \ref{tab:pdeformer} presents that Unisolver achieves significantly better in-distribution test performance compared to PDEformer.
+This indicates that our architectural design of incorporating complete PDE components into a Transformer model is more effective than the computational graph utilized by PDEformer in representing intricate physical relations between inputs and solutions.
+Additionally, Unisolver achieves better performance in four zero-shot generalization scenarios, with an average improvement of \textbf{27.1\%} over PDEformer, even with fewer parameters.